python/typing_extensions/CONTRIBUTING.md

 `typing_extensions` may also include experimental features that are not yet part of the standard library, so that users can experiment with them before they are added to the standard library.
-Such features should ideally already be specified in a PEP or draft PEP.
+Such features should already be specified in a PEP or merged into CPython's `main` branch.

 `typing_extensions` supports Python versions 3.7 and up.